fjzs/docker_python/README.md

-# OptOps: python web application - solving the knapsack problem
+# OptOps: python web application for an optimization problem
-This is a project that implements a web application to solve the knapsack problem using Python.
-The purpose of this project is to practice OptOps.
+The purpose of this project is to practice OptOps, particularly CI/CD, and to create a simple web application that solves an optimization problem.
+The application is built using:
+- FastAPI: a modern, fast (high-performance) web framework for building APIs with Python.
+- Docker: a platform for developing, shipping, and running applications in containers, which allows for consistent environments across development and production.
+- Render: a cloud platform that provides hosting for web applications, databases, and other services, making it easy to deploy and manage applications in the cloud.
+- GitHub Actions: a CI/CD platform that allows you to automate your build, test, and deployment pipeline directly from your GitHub repository.

 # Installation instructions
 1. Clone the repository: